ramonjd/sms_code/README.md

 `grunt`

-Brower should automatically open to: [http://localhost:3000](http://localhost:3000)
+Browser should automatically open to: [http://localhost:3000](http://localhost:3000)